pretix/pretix/doc/development/concepts.rst

 * The restrictions are being processed in random order (there may not be any assumptions about the evaluation order).
-* Multiple restriction instances of **different restriction types** are linked with *and*, so if both a time frame and a restriction by number are applied to an item, the item is only avaliable for sale during the given time frame *and* only as long as items are available.
+* Multiple restriction instances of **different restriction types** are linked with *and*, so if both a time frame and a restriction by number are applied to an item, the item is only available for sale during the given time frame *and* only as long as items are available.
 * Multiple restriction instances of the **same restriction type** are typically linked with *or*, although this is the decision of the restriction logic itself and not mandatory.
 So for example